Select the poster title to display its abstract.

 GAP (https://www.gap-system.org/) is a open source software system for discrete computational mathematics.
 Its development has been started in 1986 in LDFM Aachen, and by now it became an international project with four official centres in St Andrews, Aachen, Braunschweig and Fort Collins, and other contributors worldwide.
 GAP consists of a kernel written in C, a library written in the GAP language and implementing a number of mathematical algorithms, and a large collection of data libraries.
 GAP is redistributed with user contributed extensions, called GAP packages, which have independent authorship and may be submitted for a formal refereeing.

-In my talk I will look into challenges of community building aspects of GAP: bringing together mathematicians and computer sciences; developers of the core system and package authors; version control experts and absolute beginners, and working on achieving culture changes in this community.
+On my poster I will look into challenges of community building aspects of GAP: bringing together mathematicians and computer sciences; developers of the core system and package authors; version control experts and absolute beginners, and working on achieving culture changes in this community.

 M. D. Driver, M. J. Williamson, N. De Mitri, T. Nikolov, C. A. Hunter